andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_03_ReconAll.rst

 Overview: Reconstructing the Cortical Surface
 *********

 FreeSurfer contains a large suite of programs which can take several hours to process a single subject, and days to process an entire dataset.
 Fortunately, the processing itself is very simple to do - FreeSurfer has a single command that, when executed, does virtually all of the most tedious parts of preprocessing a single subject.
-This command, **recon-all** is easy to use and takes only a few arguments.
-Later on, you will learn how to run multiple recon-all commands simultaneously, which will save you a considerable amount of time.
+This command, **recon-all**, is easy to use and requires only a few arguments in order to run.
+Later on, you will learn how to execute multiple recon-all commands simultaneously, which will save you a considerable amount of time.

 Recon-all stands for **reconstruction**, as in reconstructing a two-dimensional cortical surface from a three-dimensional volume.
 The images we collect from an MRI scanner are three-dimensional blocks, and these images are transformed by recon-all into a smooth, continuous, two-dimensional surface - similar to taking a paper lunch bag crumpled into the size of a pellet, and then blowing into it to expand it like a balloon.

 .. figure:: 03_Reconstruction.png

   The command recon-all converts a three-dimensional anatomical volume (shown on the left, represented by a typical sagittal slice taken through a volume) into a two-dimensional surface (right).
-As you will see in the tutorial on Freeview, FreeSurfer creates several different types of inflated brains that you can use for visualizing your results.
+As you will see in the tutorial on :ref:`Freeview <FS_06_Freeview>`, FreeSurfer creates several different types of inflated brains that you can use for visualizing your results.

 The Output of Recon-all
 *********

 Before discussing how to use the recon-all command, it is informative to see examples of what it creates.
 Recon-all first strips the skull from the anatomical image to generate a dataset called **brainmask.mgz**.
 (The .mgz extension stands for a compressed, or zipped, Massachusetts General Hospital file; it is an extension specific to FreeSurfer, similar to AFNI's BRIK/HEAD extension.)
 Any files that are output as three-dimensional volumes are stored in a folder called **mri**.
-Recon-all then estimates where the interface is between the white matter and grey matter for both hemispheres, and these surfaces estimates which are stored in files called **lh.orig** and **rh.orig**.
+Recon-all then estimates where the interface is between the white matter and grey matter for both hemispheres, and these surface estimates are stored in files called **lh.orig** and **rh.orig**.

-This initial estimate is refined and saved into files called **lh.white** and **rh.white**.
+This initial estimate is refined and then saved into files called **lh.white** and **rh.white**.
 This boundary is then used as a base from which recon-all extends feelers to search for the edge of the grey matter.
 Once this edge is reached, a third pair of datasets are created: **lh.pial** and **rh.pial**.
 These datasets represent the pial surface, which is like a plastic film wrapped around the edge of the grey matter.
 Each one of these datasets can be viewed as a surface, or on the original 3D volume by using :ref:`freeview <FS_06_Freeview>`.

 .. figure:: 03_Orig_White_Pial.png

   An illustration of how recon-all creates different surfaces.
 The original estimate of the location of the white-matter and grey-matter interface (yellow) is refined into a more accurate estimate (blue).
 This refined estimate is then used to assist with detecting the edge of the grey matter (red).
 These surfaces as seen in Freeview (FreeSurfer's viewer) are shown on the right.

 One of the advantages of using these surfaces is the ability to depict within the sulci measurements such as cortical thickness differences or the BOLD signal.
 In a three-dimensional volume, it is possible for a single voxel to span two separate ridges of grey matter, which makes it impossible to determine which part of the cortex generates the observed signal.
 To more easily see where the activation maps lie along the banks of the sulci and the ridges of the gyri, the surface datasets can be further expanded to create the datasets **lh.inflated** and **rh.inflated**.
+(For an example of how to analyze fMRI data on a surface generated by FreeSurfer, see :ref:`this tutorial on SUMA <AFNI_09_SurfaceAnalysis>`.

 .. figure:: 03_Pial_Inflated.png

   An illustration of converting the lh.pial file into lh.inflated.

 These inflated surfaces can be inflated yet again, this time into a sphere.
-This is not an image that you use to visualize your results; it is an image that is instead normalized to a template image called **fsaverage**, which is an average of 40 subjects.
+This is not an image that you would use to visualize your results; it is an image that is instead normalized to a template image called **fsaverage**, an average of 40 subjects, and then re-shaped into an inflated surface or a pial surface.
 Once the individual subject's surface map is normalized to this template, an atlas can be used to **parcellate** the cortex into anatomically distinct regions.
 Recon-all will parcellate the individual subject's brain according to two atlases: The Desikan-Killiany atlas, and the Destrieux atlas.
 The Destrieux atlas contains more parcellations; which one you use for your analysis will depend on how fine-grained an analysis you wish to perform.

 .. figure:: 03_FreeSurfer_Atlases.png